tomtuz/next_forms_playground/docs/README.md

 - `dnd-kit`: ease of use and out of the box appearance, which is great for small projects.
 - `react-beautiful-dnd`: aims for performance and low level customization, for this reason, development experience might have a steeper learning curve, requiring more manual customization, thus being more fit for enterprise grade solutions.
 - `react-beautiful-dnd`: industry standard for a long time, but currently Atlassian focuses on other priorities and the development could be considered to be in a stale state.

+# React Hooks Form:

+There are a couple of ways to manage form state with the help of react-hook-form.

+**Regular approach:** pass props normally (prop drilling)

+**Problems with regular approach:**

+- verbose
+- might require early adoption of state management
+- do not explicitly isolate the scopes of functionality, which is the leading cause of rerender issues, as states that crosses scopes of components are bound to cause redraws.

+**With react-hook-form we can use:**

+- a centralized useFormState hook which would hold all the state management functionality in one place
+- a FormProvider to pass context of the form without prop drilling, with useFormContext

+**Problems with centralized useFormState hook:**

+1. this hook will end up holding multiple react-hook-form hooks, event update handler functions all of which will be used somwhere else and will need to be 'tracked down' when something goes wrong while reviewing each component individually.
+So its simpler to setup, than to debug.

+**Problems with centralized useFormState hook:**

+1. Using useFormContext hook could be considered an antipattern, because it decouples strong links between components and does not give immediate updates, when changed values do not represent the correct structure.
+So its easier to make mistakes.